2020 Spring Practice Schedule

-Spring practice is Monday through Thursday from April 24th-June 15th.
-Summer practice schedule begins June 20, 2017.
+Spring practice is Monday through Thursday from April 20th-June 11th.
+Summer practice schedule begins June 15, 2020.
 The practice times are as follows:

-Summer practice is Tuesday through Friday starting June 20th until July 28th.
+Summer practice is Tuesday through Friday starting June 15th until July 24th for Jr. Dolphins, Red, White & Blue groups.
+Seniors practice Monday through Friday.
 The practice times are as follows:

 What group is my swimmer in?

 Parents are encouraged to initially determine a swimmers group based upon their age and ability level.
 Once the season is underway, decisions about moving a swimmer to another group are made by the coaching staff.
 Swimmers are asked to move to a new group based on readiness, maturity and swimming goals.
 Each coach will be responsible for helping swimmers improve and reach their goals.
 Every athlete's progress will be monitored and they will be advanced to the next group when they are fully prepared.